Yves Schneuwly to Leave Coople

 as in the commercial sector.

-Coople is named the “Best Recruiter for Temporary Work” once again in 2023.
+Coople is named “Best Recruiters for Temporary Work” once again in 2024.

-Coople is named the “Best Recruiter for Temporary Work” once again in 2023.
+Coople is named “Best Recruiters for Temporary Work” once again in 2024.

-Coople has received the award “Best Recruiter for Temporary Work” for the 7th time running.
+Coople has received the award “Best Recruiters for Temporary Work” for the 7th time running.

 The annual survey to find the best staffing agencies in Switzerland is conducted by the Handelszeitung and the statistics company Statista.
 Coople received the highest rating in the category “Best Recruiter for Temporary Work”.